Fabio-A-Sa/Y5S1-EngenhariaSoftwareSeguro/Notes/03 - Blockchain.md

 - `Gas`: a unit measuring the computational effort required to execute transactions or operations on the Ethereum network;
 - `Fees` - paid in Ether, gas fees incentivize miners or validators and regulate network usage to prevent spam;

-Interaction with Nodes: The document likely details how users and applications interact with Ethereum nodes to submit transactions or query blockchain data.
-Transaction Lifecycle: Covers how transactions are processed, validated, and added to the blockchain.
-EVM Execution Model: Describes how the EVM executes bytecode and ensures isolation between smart contracts.